aakcaya/nyc-taxi-spatio-temporal/README.md

 **1. Granularity matters more than topology.**

-The most important factor is cell size, not cell shape.
-Both H3 and square grids peak at Resolution 9.
-Moving to finer cells (Res 10) degrades performance because each cell contains fewer historical trips, making the aggregated statistics noisier — a finding consistent with Liu et al. (2022).
+The most important factor is cell size.
+The best performance values ​​for both H3 and square grids were observed at resolution 9.
+Switching to smaller cells (resolution 10) reduced performance.
+This is due to the noiseier values ​​caused by fewer travels within the cells.
+This finding is consistent with Liu et al. (2022).

 **2. H3 and square grids are essentially equivalent at the optimal scale.**

-At Resolution 9, the MAE difference between H3 (3.165 min) and Square (3.160 min) is **0.005 minutes = 0.3 seconds** — well within the noise margin.
-For practical purposes, both topologies perform identically at this scale.
+At Resolution 9, the difference in MAE between H3 (3,165 min) and Square (3,160 min) is **0.005 min = 0.3 seconds** – within the margin of noise.
+Practically, results at this scale are negligible for both topologies.

 **3. At coarser scale (Res 8), H3 has a slight edge.**

-H3 outperforms square on both MAE (3.166 vs 3.172) and RMSE (5.365 vs 5.386) at Res 8.
-This marginal advantage aligns with the theoretical prediction: hexagonal cells have more homogeneous neighbor distances, which produces slightly more reliable statistics at coarser granularity where inter-cell variation is higher.
+H3 performed better than squared at Resolution 8 in terms of both RMSE (5.365 vs. 5.386) and MAE (3.166 vs. 3.172).
+This small performance improvement is related to the fact that the hexagonal cells have equivalent neighbor distances, which allows for more efficient operation against the high variance between neighboring units that occurs in larger units.

 **4. All XGBoost variants consistently improve MAE and RMSLE over baseline.**

-Across all 6 configurations, MAE improves by approximately **11–12%** and RMSLE improves by approximately **22–24%** relative to baseline.
-This is robust across both topologies and all three resolutions.
+In all six configurations where the advanced method was applied, the MAE value improved by approximately **11-12%**, while the RMSLE improved by approximately **22-24%**.
+This is true for both topologies and three resolutions.

 **5. RMSE remains above baseline across all configurations.**

-RMSE is dominated by the squared contribution of outlier trips — very long or atypical journeys.
-With only 5 days of training data, cell statistics are computed from limited samples, and outlier-prone cells remain difficult to model.
-This is a data volume constraint rather than a model design flaw.
+RMSE is significantly affected by outliers due to the quadratic contribution.
+In this context, modeling cells containing measurements close to outliers presents a challenge in the model developed using 5 days of data.
+This is more related to data volume than a weakness of the model.

 ### Improvement Summary (vs. Baseline at Res 9)